LEONOEL merges design, science, and technology striving to achieve the smallest environmental footprint through the entire life cycle of a garment.

 We understand that in creating clothes for daily use, synthetic fibers may be necessary for high durability in activewear.
 This was the catalyst for our reclaimed collection, which turns plastic bottles and marine plastics into regenerated fabric.

 Using regenerated polyester and nylon would reduce the global warming impact of nylon by up to 80% compared with material derived from oil.
 But as mentioned above, just like all other oil-based fibers, the garments would still shed microfibers in each wash.
 Although microfiber protection bags considerably reduce the amount of shedding, when we looked closely at the full life cycle analysis of synthetic fibers, there were still many issues around the dying process of the fabric and technical cycle of recovery at the end of its life cycle.At this point, we strongly believe plastic use should be reduced as much as possible.
-Although we are excited about LEONOEL’s Reclaimed collection, we are still working on improving the impact of this collection on our planet and anticipate launching when we get a better handle on all the remaining issues.
+Although we are excited about LEONOEL’s Reclaimed collection, we will continue to work to improve the impact of this collection on our planet.

 SUPPLIERS AND MANUFACTURERS

-We count on global certifications in assessing the manufacturers we work with around the globe.
-Our supply chain thus far consists of factories that have obtained GOTS certification and rely on Global Organic Textile Standards and OCS Certifications in becoming part of the solution.
+We count on global certifications in assessing the manufacturers around the globe.
+Our supply chain consists of factories that have obtained GOTS certification and rely on Global Organic Textile Standards and OCS Certifications in becoming part of the solution.
 By relying on teams that are already certified, in addition to our meticulous analysis of our suppliers, we ensure there is no ambiguity behind the fibers.
 Learn more about our process here.